Dihedral_restraints options is broken for 5.X versions in GROMPP

 Table 5.5 of http://manual.gromacs.org/documentation/5.1.4/manual-5.1.4.pdf doesn't correctly document kfac, so I will fix that.

-#6 Updated by Mark Abraham almost 3 years ago
+#6 Updated by Mark Abraham about 3 years ago

 Marcelo Depolo Poleto wrote: